iNishant/django-querysets-single-query-fetch/README.md

 - Find a better package name? 😂 (think SEO)
 - Add a diagram in README depicting the time saved during network trips
 - Anything else which makes this better, open to ideas

+## Notes

+> [!NOTE]
+> Note parallelisation by postgres is not guaranteed, as it depends on lot of config params (max_parallel_workers_per_gather, min_parallel_table_scan_size, max_parallel_workers etc).
+Even without parallelisation, this can be faster than normal one-by-one evaluation of querysets due to reduced no of network trips.